HL7/ehrs-rle-ig/input/pagecontent/index.md

 > A Record Entry may have a pre and post Event state if content is modified.
 In this case, the original Record Entry is preserved (with signature binding) and a new Entry is created (with new signature binding).
 A Record Entry contains data and metadata, in multiple formats, following various conventions and standards.
 Included data may be tagged, and/or delimited, structured (concise, encoded, computable), or unstructured (free form, non-computable).
 Data may be encoded as text, document, images, audio, waveforms, in ASCII, binary or other encoding."

-EHR, PHR and other Systems, designed to follow ISO/HL7 10781 and ISO 21089 record management methodology and incorporate FHIR resources natively, will create Record Entries with one or more FHIR resource instances.
+EHR, PHR and other Systems, designed to follow ISO/HL7 10781, ISO 16527 and/or ISO 21089 record management methodology and incorporate FHIR resources natively, will create Record Entries with one or more FHIR resource instances.
 These FHIR resources will be bound to an
 [AuditEvent](http://hl7.org/fhir/R5/auditevent.html) resource instance and, in the case where content is new or updated, a [Provenance](http://hl7.org/fhir/R4/provenance.html) resource instance in the Record Entry.